meng-ucalgary/seng-637-assignment-2/Assignment2-ReportTemplate.md

 ## Introduction

-The objective of this assignment is to test two classes; namely org.jfree.data.Range (or the Range Class) and org.jfree.data.DataUtilities (or the Data Utilities Class).
+The objective of this assignment is to test five methods each of two classes - `org.jfree.data.Range` and `org.jfree.data.DataUtilities`.

-The Range class is best described as representing an immutable range of values.
-For the range class, functions can be static methods or instance methods that performed on a range.
+The `Range` class is best described as representing an immutable range of values.
+For the `Range` class, functions can be static methods or instance methods that performed on a range.

-Data Utilities, on the other hand, provides a set of utility methods to be used in different data classes, with the exception of datasets.
-The methods from which DataUtilites class will be tested on will involve parameters from two interfaces; Values2D and KeyedValues.
-Values2D is a general interface for accessing a table of values whereas KeyedValues is an interface assisting the storage of an ordered list of key-value pairs.
+`DataUtilities`, on the other hand, provides a set of utility methods to be used in different data classes, with the exception of datasets.
+The methods from which `DataUtilities` class will be tested on involves parameter from two interfaces; `Values2D` and `KeyedValues`. `Values2D` is a general purpose interface for accessing a table of values whereas `KeyedValues` is an interface assisting the storage of an ordered list of key-value pairs.

-The test plan as well as details to our unit test strategy can be found in the “Detailed description of unit test strategy” section.

 ## Video demo